ayan4m1/dry-box/README.md

 ### [3A Molecular Sieve](https://www.amazon.com/Wisesorb-Molecular-Desiccant-Dehumidifier-Absorbers/dp/B085W6TXJ8)

-Removes more water faster than silica gel, but takes more heat/time to dry it back out.
 The 2 pound size would provide for ~150 grams of sieve per box, in a six box setup.

 ## Price Estimate